 If there is any doubt about whether to allow a late tender into the competition, advice from your Procurement Department and/or legal advice should be sought.
 There will need to be a clear audit trail of the handling of late tenders and any decision taken.

-Where tenderers issued with a copy of the ITT do not submit a response, you should ask for reasons why.
+Where bidders issued with a copy of the ITT do not submit a response, you should ask for reasons why.
 These reasons should be recorded and filed to aid future strategy development.

 If the only tenders which are received for an Open or Restricted Procedure are irregular or unacceptable (including tenders above the established budget), then you may apply:

-In these cases you do not need to publish a Contract Notice when the procedure includes all of, and only, the tenderers meeting the selection and exclusion criteria (who submitted tenders as part of the original procedure).
+In these cases, you do not need to publish a Contract Notice when the procedure includes all of, and only, the bidders meeting the selection and exclusion criteria (who submitted tenders as part of the original procedure).

 If you are satisfied that there are no particular reasons for the submission of only one tender response you can continue with the procedure.
 This can only happen is the one bid is compliant with all requirements.

 The above should be conducted in accordance with your internal governance procedures.